Kuma569/TatsRepo/Ansible/MS-SQL database backup Play-book/ReadMe.md

 We will run though these steps below.

     1. Create a blob storage in Azure Stack Hub.
     2. Add Ansible service account to MS-SQL server as sysadmin.
     3. Setup an SQL credential and PowerSell SQLHA database backup script.
     4. Setup Ansible hosts and a yml playbook for SQL HA database backup.
+Note: All scripts, yaml files can be found in this repo.

 ### 1. Create a blob storage account in Azure Stack Hub

 1 Create a storage account
-    - Login to the Azure Stack Hub's user portal, and click **"+ Create a resource"** icon and select **"Storage account - blob, file, table, queue"**.
+    Login to the Azure Stack Hub's user portal, and click **"+ Create a resource"** icon and select **"Storage account - blob, file, table, queue"**.
-    - Fill up the necessary information and click **Create** to create an account.
+    Fill up the necessary information and click **Create** to create an account.

 2 Create a blob container
-    - Navigate to **Storage accounts > "storage_account_name" > Blob**, and click **"+ Container"**.
+    Navigate to **Storage accounts > "storage_account_name" > Blob**, and click **"+ Container"**.
-    - Fill up the information and click OK to create.
+    Fill up the information and click OK to create.

 3 Take a note of storage account access key
-    - Navigate to **Storage accounts > "storage_account_name" > Access keys**, and get your storage account's **Key**.
+    Navigate to **Storage accounts > "storage_account_name" > Access keys**, and get your storage account's **Key**.
     Note: Store the key somewhere safe.

 4 Take a note of Primary blob service endpoint
-    - Navigate to **Storage accounts > "storage_account_name" > Properties** , and get your storage account's endpoint.
+    Navigate to **Storage accounts > "storage_account_name" > Properties** , and get your storage account's endpoint.

 ### 2. Add Ansible service account to MS-SQL server as sysadmin